Cover photo by Katharina Reddig.

 Habitat

-Most common in higher altitude or mountainous areas.
-The preferred habitats are open margins of rivers, pans, water-holes and dams.
-Usually frequents areas with low grassy or bushy growth and also bare exposed areas and rocks next to the water.
+The Two-striped Skimmer is most common in higher-altitude or mountainous areas, including the arid Karoo.
+The preferred habitats are open margins of rivers, pans, water-holes, and dams.
+The Two-striped Skimmer frequents areas with low grassy or bushy growth, and also bare exposed areas and rocks near the water.

 Behaviour

-Often perches on the ground or on rocks, but also sits on twigs and other similar perches in or near the water.
-Hunts from a perch and quickly resettles again.
+The Two-striped Skimmer often perches on the ground or rocks, but also sits on twigs and other similar perches in or near the water.
+It hunts from a perch and quickly resettles again.
+The Two-striped Skimmer can often be found away from water along pathways, on lawns, and at other suitable sites.
 Both sexes are found in the same vicinity.

 Status and Conservation

-Common and widespread in South Africa.
+The Two-striped Skimmer is common and widespread in South Africa.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Two-striped Skimmer is an adaptable species that readily frequents degraded and man-made habitats.

 Distribution

-Orthetrum caffrum is widespread throughout most of Southern, Central and East Africa.
-In South Africa it is only absent from the hot, humid areas of the lowveld and NE KwaZulu-Natal.
+Orthetrum caffrum is widespread throughout most of southern, central, and eastern Africa.
+In South Africa, it is only absent from the hot, humid areas of the lowveld and north-eastern KwaZulu-Natal.

 Below is a map showing the distribution of records for Two-striped Skimmer in the OdonataMAP database as at February 2020.